rschristopher/rschristopher.github.io/src/pow/index.md

 However, if honest hard work is just your kind of game, well then -- welcome to the [arena](https://en.wikipedia.org/wiki/Citizenship_in_a_Republic), where you'll find the "rough work of a work day world."

+Proof-of-work hashing is ultimately what gives Bitcoin its security, and what allows for final international settlement.
+And while it is adversarial and zero-sum, it is open to everybody.
+Anyone can find and propagate blocks.
+In fact, to truly gain your own financial sovereignty, then mining your own blocks guarantees you can settle your own transactions.

 ## Sovereignty Levels

+1. run a niner, send hashrate to a pool
+2. run a mining farm
+3. demand response curtailment

 * [Level 1: Getting Started](sovereignty/level-1) -- Start hashing!
 * [Level 2: Mining Pools](sovereignty/level-2) -- Setup a dedicated Bitcoin miner and point to a mining pool
-* [Level 3: Mining Farm](sovereignty/level-3) -- Run a farm of dedicated Bitcoin miners
+* [Level 3: full node and stratum server](sovereignty/level-3) -- Run a farm of dedicated Bitcoin miners
 * [Level 4: Solo Mining](sovereignty/level-4) -- Run a full node and a stratum server
 * [Level 5: Block Broadcasting](sovereignty/level-5) -- Run a well-peered network of nodes
-* [Level 6: Off-grid Mining](sovereignty/level-6) -- Relocate miners to off-grid energy sources
+* *[future]* [Level 6: Opensource firmware](sovereignty/level-6) -- future inevitable, opensource firmware, squeezing efficiency to the bone
+* *[future]* [Level 7: Commodity Hardware](sovereignty/level-7) -- future inevitable, custom hardware and novel machine configuration

 Before diving in and daring to test your fate at Bitcoin mining, you may want to first